 The next type of salad you can serve in the summer are Italian pasta salads.
 You don’t need separate dressings for these particular recipes which make them perfect candidates for Italian picnic food!
 Don’t expect to bring home any leftovers.

-Delicious tortellini pasta salad is a great Italian summer salad.
+This delicious tortellini pasta salad is a great Italian summer salad.
+It’s served cold and is full of summer flavors.

-Pasta salad with tuna is delicious.
+Pasta salad with tuna is not only delicious but very simple to make.
 We use canned tuna to make it easy.
+Make sure to use a good quality albacore so you get the chunks of tuna.

 Italian Summer Salad Dressings